Stealthy Communication over Adversarially Jammed Multipath Networks: Overwrite Jamming

-where the indicator function equals one if Bob's observation $\y_{\wjc}$ lies in $\C_{\wjc}$ (or equivalently, there exists a message $m' \ne m$ such that the sub-codewords of $m'$ on sets $\G$ and $\J$ equal $\x_{\G}(m)$ and $\y_{\J}$, respectively).
-Note that if $\y_{\J} = \xj$, no decoding error occurs since Bob would output the correct message $m$ into $\mathcal{L}$.
-By considering typical events only and gathering all messages with the same sub-codeword on $\J$ together, we approximate~\eqref{eq:sun} by
+where the indicator function equals one if Bob's observation $\y_{\wjc}$ lies in $\C_{\wjc}$ (or equivalently, there exists a message $m' \ne m$ such that $\x_{\G}(m') = \x_{\G}(m)$ and $\x_{\J}(m') = \y_{\J}$).
+Note that we exclude $\y_{\J} = \xj$ in~\eqref{eq:sun}, since no decoding error would occur if $\y_{\J} = \xj$ (i.e., James does not jam anything).
+By partitioning all $\x_{\J}$ into typical and atypical sets and gathering all messages with the same sub-codeword $\x_{\J}$ together, one can bound~\eqref{eq:sun} from above as